Find Your Community Story & Let It Work For You

 We have a process and it is one that we can adapt to any situation.
 The least this process requires:

-1. A knowledgeable individual to speak with in person or by phone or videoconference;
+1. Knowledgeable individuals to speak with in person or by phone or videoconference;

 3. Feedback and collaboration because this is an iterative process;